vincent-163/node-redis-stream/README.md

 * `timeout`: The timeout to pass to `XREAD` command, in milliseconds.
 Defaults to `60000`.
 * `count`: The count to pass to `XREAD` command, i.e. the maximum number of entries to fetch per command.
 Defaults to `100`.

+Every entry will be an object, with the ID of the entry in the `_id` key.

 ## writeToStream(key)
 Create a Node stream that writes to the Redis stream with key `key`.
 Currently there isn't anything to configure.

+The stream accepts objects with the same format as `readFromStream`.
+If the `_id` key is present, it will be sent in the `XADD` command as the expected ID of the entry, otherwise Redis will generate the ID.
+The `_id` key will be overwritten with the returned value after the write is acknowledged.